The steps of the purchase

 We can ;

-– Send a rider to test the horse and tell you how he is ridden, both on the arenas and outside.
+– Send a horse rider to test the horse and tell you how ridden it is, both on the track and outside.

 – Send a veterinarian to do a pre-purchase examination.